vvlooking/research-impact/website/analyze-data-collaboration.md

 ## Create a Collaboration Network Visualization (Institutions) in VOSViewer

 Create a duplicate copy of the `deduplicated-standardized.xlsx` file, save it as a csv, and rename it as `-vosviewer-institutions.csv`.
-Create a new column, "Affiliations," and delete the "affiliations" column.
-Rename the "canonical_affiliations" column to "Affiliations."
+Rename the "canonical_affiliations" column to "Affiliations" and delete the "affiliations" column

 In VOSViewer, click "Create," then "Create a Map Based on Bibliometric Data."
 Select "Read Data from Bibliographic Database Files," select Scopus, and upload the edited csv file.
 Select "Co-Authorship" as the type of analysis and "Organizations" as the unit of analysis.
 Before selecting "Finish," right-click on the organizations and export all selected organizations.
 Name the txt file as "institution-thesaurus.txt."